thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 Disabling default constraints is not recommended.

-The default constraints guide Search (and also the Seek and Trade features that use Search) to "good" spring designs.
+The default constraints guide Search to "good" spring designs.
+The Seek and Trade features utilize Search internally and thus those results are also guided by the default constraints.

 For example:
  - disabling the lower (MIN) constraint on factor of safety at solid (FS_Solid MIN)